rousseau1234/Assignment3Test/README.md

 ## YAGNI (You Ain't Gonna Need It)

 The **YAGNI** principle is applied throughout the project by not adding unnecessary complexity.
 Features are added only when they are needed.
 For instance, the system does not contain unnecessary features that are not demanded by the core requisition process.
 By this principle, the system remains easy to navigate, with no unused features or unnecessary code.

+## Avoid Premature Optimisation

+The principle of **Avoid Premature Optimisation** is followed by initially getting the system working and optimizing performance later.
+Functions like `submit_requisition()`, `respond_requisition()`, and `requisition_statistics()` are kept simple.
+Once the system is working, performance can be profiled and optimised if required.

+## ## Refactor, Refactor, Refactor

+In this project, functions like `submit_requisition()` and `respond_requisition()` can be optimized and made more readable.
+Small things, such as simplifying logic or organizing code, accumulate in the long run.

+## Clever Code

+Code should be readable, not clever or confusing.
+In this project, all functions are written in plain code so others can view and modify it easily.
+Smart-looking one-liners or shortcuts are not used.

 ## Conclusion